Association of Retired Faculty

 "The Impending Retirement Crisis" -- A journal article in the Spring 2014 issue of "Montana Professor" by Jerome Coffey, Emeritus Professor, MSU-Bozeman, discusses many facets of the problems Montana universities face in dealing with recent changes in retirement issues.

-Emeritus Colleges Featured -- An October, 2013 article in the publication "Inside Higher Ed" discussed the emerging role of emeritus colleges on university campuses and the expectations of today's retiring faculty.
+"Not a Retirement Club"-- A 2013 article in the publication "Inside Higher Ed" discusses the emerging role of emeritus colleges on university campuses and the expectations of today's retiring faculty.

 Changes in the GABA Benefit for TRS Retirees, Current Status.
 The TRS web site includes a page with current information on the lawsuit to maintain the Guaranteed Annual Benefit Adjustment (GABA) at the current 1.5% instead of the 0.5% passed by the 2013 legislature.
 A trial on that lawsuit is scheduled for March 9, 2015.